LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>70</sup> He chose David also his servant, and took him from the sheepfolds:
 <sup>71</sup> From following the ewes great with young he brought him to feed Jacob his people, and Israel his inheritance.
 <sup>72</sup> So he fed them according to the integrity of his heart; and guided them by the skilfulness of his hands.

 ## Chapter 79

+> _A Psalm of Asaph._

-<sup>1</sup> «A Psalm of Asaph.» O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.
+<sup>1</sup> O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.
 <sup>2</sup> The dead bodies of thy servants have they given [to be] meat unto the fowls of the heaven, the flesh of thy saints unto the beasts of the earth.
 <sup>3</sup> Their blood have they shed like water round about Jerusalem; and [there was] none to bury [them].
 <sup>4</sup> We are become a reproach to our neighbours, a scorn and derision to them that are round about us.